jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.40 RuggednessIndex

-Calculates the Riley et al.'s (1999) terrain ruggedness index from an input DEM..
+Calculates the Riley et al.'s (1999) terrain ruggedness index from an input DEM.

 *Parameters*: